mateuszgachowski/Carpet.js/README.md

 ```

-Carpet.js comes with some components included, but not they are not loaded in the core library by default.
-You can just add them to your html file with a `script` tag.
+Carpet.js comes with some components included, but they are not added in the core library by default.
+You must add them to your html file with a `script` tag.

 # Contribution